At least two dead in crash near Walmart on NC 42 in Garner, Highway Patrol says

 GARNER, N.C.
-(WTVD) -- At least two people are dead and at least two others were taken to the hospital following a Wednesday afternoon crash in Garner.
+(WTVD) -- At least two people are dead and three others were taken to the hospital following a Wednesday afternoon crash in Garner.

 Authorities responded to the fatal vehicle crash just before 2:30 p.m. along NC 42 near the Walmart Super Center.